jubranodesign/food-recipes-app-redux-auth-route/README.md

-# Food Recipes Web App Using React and Redux
+# Food Recipes Web App Using React, Redux, Routing and Authentication

-This project covers several software and web concepts: html, css, dom, oop, singlton and dependency injection with react context, promise, async await, caching with react query, share state between components with redux, static typing and generics with typescript.
+This project covers several software and web concepts: html, css, dom, oop, singlton and dependency injection with react context, promise, async await, caching with react query, share state between components with redux, routing, authentication(simulation), forms, static typing and generics with typescript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).